donomii/wikipedia2geojson/README.md

     { "type": "Feature", "geometry": { "type": "Point", "coordinates": [ -150, 64 ] }, "properties": { "name": ""Alaska"" } }
     { "type": "Feature", "geometry": { "type": "Point", "coordinates": [ 19, 13 ] }, "properties": { "name": ""Apollo 11"" } }

 Each location is on its own line, so you can pipe this stream into grep and other command line programs.
+Add the --strict flag if you want completely correct geojson format.

 # Streaming

 Because w2g can read compressed streams, you can process network files on the fly.
 You don't need to download them completely first.

     wget -q -O - http://someserver.com/enwiki-pages-articles2.xml.bz2 | wikipedia2geojson --compression=bz2 -

+e.g. from the wikipedia download site (don't do this, it's better to download the file once and use it)
+		wget -q -O - https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles1.xml-p10p30302.bz2 | ./wikipedia2geojson --compression=bz2 --strict -

 # Installation

         go get -u github.com/donomii/wikipedia2geojson
+		go install github.com/donomii/wikipedia2geojson

 # More examples